Restoration Recovery outpatient addiction treatment logo

 Why patients choose Restoration Recovery in Chattanooga

-Suboxone works — the research is clear.
-What keeps patients in treatment is the care around the prescription: in-person providers, counseling, and follow-up.
+The research on Suboxone is clear.
+What keeps patients in treatment is the care around the prescription: in-person providers, counseling, and steady follow-up.
 Here is what patients find at our Chattanooga clinic:

-• Same-week appointments.
-When you are ready to begin, most patients are seen within the same week they call.
+Same-day appointments available.
+When you are ready to begin, many patients are seen the same day they call.

-• 4.6 stars across 49 verified Google reviews.
-You can read them before you call.
+4.6 stars across 49 verified Google reviews.
+Read a few before you call.

 “I owe my entire recovery to this place.
 I had tried so many times in the past, but not until I found these guys did I succeed.”